MachinisteWeb/node-atlas/TLTR.md

 			head.htm
 			foot.htm
 			...
-		— controllers/            <= ...and controllers...
+		— controllers/            <= ...and controllers.
 			form-contact-us.js
 			...
-	— models/                     <= The Model part with model files used into controllers for filled view.
+	— models/                     <= The Model part with model files used into controllers for filled templates.
 		— ...
-	— generates/                  <= All HTML assets generate and usable for Back-end not in node.js.
+	— generates/                  <= All HTML mockups generated and usable for Back-end not in Node.js.
 	...
 	server.js                     <= File used to run and configure NodeAtlas for API usage. webconfig.json                <= File used to run website on localhost for development.